martinber/noaa-apt/docs/usage.md

 When loading audio files with more than one channel (stereo), only the first one is used.

+This program needs to know the position of the satellite when the recording was made for some features (especially the map overlay).
+So by default it will try to guess the satellite name and recording time from the filename, and then it will download an updated TLE file with orbit information from the internet.

+If the filename has a custom name, this can fail.
+So you will have to check the recording time and choose a satellite.
+See below to edit the configuration file to "teach" noaa-apt how read your filenames.

 ### GUI

 The program has three steps: Decoding, Processing and Saving: